ekesken/crawlajax/README.md

 using [phantomjs](http://www.phantomjs.org/) to take html snapshot of rendered dom. you can change snapshot command via construction parameter snapshot_cmd.

-check instructions at
+for making ajax applications crawlable, check instructions at:

 * http://code.google.com/web/ajaxcrawling/docs/getting-started.html

-for making ajax applications crawlable.

 we tried using htmlunit as google suggests at first, but we had performance problems, so we chose this way.